 Value and Momentum

-One of the most influential papers on the subject is “Value and Momentum Everywhere” authored by academics associated with the hedge fund AQR, combining academic thoroughness and practical implementation in a way I appreciate.
+One of the most influential papers on the subject is “Value and Momentum Everywhere” authored by academics associated with the hedge fund AQR, combining academic thoroughness and real world implementation.

 Here the concept of mean reversion is implemented through the use of a classic value factor: undervalued assets tend to outperform overvalued assets over time.

-As this, especially the value approach, can be considered common knowledge among the majority of investors, the paper´s most valuable insight lies in looking at both approaches in combination:
+As this can be considered common knowledge among the majority of investors, but is usually seen as two mutually exclusive approaches, the paper´s most valuable insight lies in looking at implementing value and momentum in combination:

 “The negative correlation between value and momentum strategies and their high positive expected returns implies that a simple combination of the two is much closer to the efficient frontier than either strategy alone, and exhibits less variation across markets and over time.”

 This great example of diversification in action can be seen clearly in the numbers produced by the paper: The value and momentum factor raises the risk-adjusted return significantly for almost all asset classes.
 A global asset portfolio of value factors achieved a Sharpe ratio (a measure of risk-adjusted return) of 0.72 and the momentum factor 0.74 (1971 – 2009), but due to the negative correlation of -0.60 of the two factors the combined Sharpe ratio skyrockets to 1.59.